-Green cards for family members make up a large portion of the U.S. immigration system.
+Green cards for family members make up the largest portion of the U.S. immigration system.

 Each year, over 500,000 persons obtain lawful permanent residence in the US by being sponsored by a relative who is a US citizen or a green card holder.
 We provide videos and links explaining how you can obtain a green card through the family-based preference categories.

 Spouses, children and parents of US citizens who are “immediate relatives” who are not subject to numerical quotas.
 All other categories of relatives are subject to a numerically-limited preference system.